seemslegit42/aevonos/docs/api-spec.md

             "in": "path",
             "required": true,
             "schema": {
-              "type": "string",
+              "type": "string"
-              "format": "uuid"
             },
-            "description": "UUID of the contact to delete."
+            "description": "ID of the contact to delete."
           }
         ],
         "responses": {